OrbisInvestments/azure-pipelines-custom-tasks/README.md

 Head over to the latest Dedupe Git Repositories [release](https://github.com/OrbisInvestments/azure-pipelines-custom-tasks/releases), then download and extract **DedupeGitRepos.zip** from the release’s assets.

-Use [tfx](https://github.com/Microsoft/tfs-cli) to upload the extracted task to your account under a suitably permissioned identity or PAT:
+Use [tfx](https://github.com/Microsoft/tfs-cli) to upload the extracted task to your Azure DevOps/TFS account or collection under a suitably permissioned identity or PAT:

     cd drive:\path\to\extracted\zip
     tfx login